stang149/3601-S16-lab4_mongo/README.md

 ## Adding mongo.js
 Connecting to a mongo database requires spacifying a user name, a password, and a few other parameters.
 This information is stored in a file mongo.js in the config directory.
 Such files are stored locally on the server and are excluded from git commits (added to .gitignore).
 This project contains a sample mongo.js file (mongo.example.js).
 However, it connects to a test database which doesn't store data between project runs.

+> If you're interested in why it is **VERY VERY IMPORTANT** to make sure that the mongo.js file is in the .gitignore, give this a read: https://github.com/ChALkeR/notes/blob/master/Do-not-underestimate-credentials-leaks.md

 Since mongo.js is required (but currently not used), just copy mongo.example.js into mongo.js in the same directory to avoid a run-time error.
 It will not be added to the repository since it is listed in .gitignore.

 ## Running the project